Cinimex/mq-java-exporter/README.md

   qmgrChannel: SYSTEM.DEF.SVRCONN
 # Username, which will be used for connection (optional).
 # User must have permission to subscribe to the topic $SYS/MQ/INFO/QMGR/QM/Monitor/ and all subtopics.
+# User also must have permission to inquire  channels, queues and listeners listed below!
   user: mqm
 # Password, which will be used for connection (optional).
   password: mqm